kuzhao/kuzhao.github.io/content/k8s/AKS_Networking_I.md

 This will be intended for: a) people managing and monitoring their clusters; b) networking experts interested in enriching their knowledge arsenal with microservice networking; c) Azure project executors who are about to implement great Azure solutions.

 ### Overview
 Let's first set the perimeter to properly scope what to discuss.
 - It is only about an AKS cluster, rather than an on-premise one or a cluster offered by GCE or AWS
 - We will not examine K8s master logic and control plane components such as api server and controller manager.
 - We will not discuss anything related to applications and workloads, even if some of them, like Istio and Nginx ingress, offer networking related services.

-In this series, we will first check and name concepts and types of resources involved in any AKS networking operations or functionalities in Part I. In Part II as the next step, we will focus on the K8s concept -- a service object, which works essentially as the entry for the largest percentage of cluster traffic.
+In this series, we will first check and name concepts and types of resources involved in any AKS networking operations or functionalities in Part I.
+In Part II as the next step, we will focus on the K8s concept -- a service object, which works essentially as the entry for the largest percentage of cluster traffic.
 We will then further categorize cluster traffic into various kinds and break them up for analysis.
-Lastly, we will take the cloth and dress up as detectives before diving into some of the most bizarre yet resounding symptoms and pitfalls regarding AKS networking.
+Lastly in Part III, we will take the cloth and dress up as detectives before diving into some of the most bizarre yet resounding symptoms and pitfalls regarding AKS networking.

--------Part I begins here----------------
+---------Part I begins here---------
 Allow me to use my ragged sketch below to name all networking related elements of an AKS cluster.
 ![AKS Networking Resources](/img/aks-net-azure-resource.png)